Prakhar896/Access/README.md

 Hopefully, the system is live at: https://access.prakhar.app ! 🎉

+Looking for setup help?
+See the [Setup Guide](docs/setup.md) for more information.

 ## Show Don't Tell

 <img src="docs/img/accessHome.png" alt="Screenshot of the Access dashboard.
 A website with a white background is displayed, with a black and white 'Access' logo at the top-left in monospace font.
 Below the logo is the heading, 'My Files'.
 Far right of the heading is an upload icon, indicating the button to trigger the upload popover.
 In the centre, a table lists all of the user's uploaded files, with last modified and uploaded date information.
 The table lists just one file, 'MyFile.pdf', and there's a menu button in the 'Actions' column." height="300px">